Nilupa-Illangarathna/Wheels-on-Demand-vehicle-rental/README.md

 ## Features

+# Authentication Module:
-- **Authentication Module**: Includes functionalities for login, signup, and forgot password, with OTP sending via email and mobile.
+### Includes functionalities for login, signup, and forgot password, with OTP sending via email and mobile.

 <table>
   <tr>